Our Vision: Individuals in need have the education, resources, and care needed to thrive physically and emotionally.

 As a DV survivor and someone battling multiple autoimmune conditions, I consider myself lucky in that I have both a strong support network and many options for improving my wellbeing.
 I've become much more attuned to my body after pelvic floor physical therapy (Catherine works magic), as well as Functional Integration and Awareness Through Movement lessons based on The Feldenkrais Method.

 I have also experienced a different kind of healing through volunteering with Big Brothers Big Sisters and a local women's shelter, and it opened my eyes to the needs of women in at-risk groups.
-It then became a dream of mine to utilize my 10+ years of business and marketing experience to create an organization that makes it easier for vulnerable women to find their path to a successful healing journey.
+It then became a dream of mine to utilize my 10+ years of business and marketing experience to create an organization that makes it easier for others to find their path to a successful healing journey.

 Catherine Apicella, MPT PYT, PRPC